 - The age and weight of her infant

-I’ll be getting into more of his recommendations for bottle feeding, including his favorite brands and how to properly clean, store, and prepare bottles in my next post.
+I’ll be getting into more of his recommendations for bottle feeding, including his favorite brands and how to properly clean, store, and prepare bottles in a future post.

-I am curious about the idea that nursing too much at night negatively affecting the baby’s digestion.
-It’s something I have seen in infant care manuals since the Tudor era, but it doesn’t seem to be an issue outside of the western world at least where cosleeping for breastfeeding is common place.
-Yet, for older children and adults we know that eating too much too close to bed time isn’t great for digestion or blood sugar.
-I don’t know– it’s something I would like to know more about but none of the sources get into very much detail about why it’s so bad, besides babies crying at night or developing colic.
+I am curious about the idea that nursing too much at night negatively affects the baby’s digestion.
+It’s something I have seen in infant care manuals throughout history, in the Tudor era and in the early modern, but it doesn’t seem to be an issue outside of the western world at least where cosleeping for breastfeeding is commonplace.
+Yet, for older children and adults we know that eating too much too close to bedtime isn’t great for digestion or blood sugar, for example, reflux is more likely if you eat before bed.
+Do you cosleep for easy nightfeedings?
+Have you noticed poor sleep quality in your baby from digestion issues?

-This is still an era in western history in which babies are expected to be at home and if the mother is a “good” mother she will be at home to breastfeed it every two hours, and in order to have a few extra hours of recreation occasionally her baby will need to take a bottle because the baby is not expected to be involved in any kind recreation.
-And if baby is out of the home for an airing in the carriage, the necessary preparation for a feeding (borax) would prevent breastfeeding in public, at least for mother’s who are following the rules.
+This was still an era in western history in which babies are expected to be at home and based on Dr Tuley’s writings, if the mother is a “good” mother she will be at home to breastfeed it every two hours, save those occasional few extra hours of recreation for which her baby will need to take a bottle because the baby is not expected to be involved in any kind recreation.
+And if baby is out of the home for an airing in the carriage with their mother, breastfeeding would require necessary preparation for a feeding (borax nipples) if they are following the rules.